GrandOrgue/LoopAuditioneer/trunk/README.txt

 CONTACT THE AUTHOR:
 -------------------

-You can contact the author on larspalo AT yahoo DOT com.
+You can contact the author on larspalo AT yahoo DOT se.